IPMUCD3/a3net_2025/Hack/README.md

 Contact person: ?

-## (8) Using CNNs to infer the fundamental parameters of the Universe
+## (8) Using ML to infer the fundamental parameters of the Universe

 For this hack, we're using the CAMELS multifield data set.
-The data is in the `CAMELS_multifield` directory in the google drive linked above.
+The data is in the `CAMELS_multifield` directory in the Google Drive linked above.

 Please see the [notebook](CAMELS_multifield.ipynb) for a quick explanation of the data format.